edwwlui/Annotated-Sentiment-and-Style-Transfer/README.md

     - #fw: train.data.${main_function:\[label,orgin]}.shuffle
     ```
     visiting this salon and come out looking .	i highly recommend visiting this salon and come out looking fabulous .	i highly recommend fabulous	1
     holy cow , this place was	holy cow , this place was good !	good time 	1
     ross is located in an outdoor strip mall .	ross is located in an outdoor strip mall .	self	1
     ```
     - #fw: test.data.${main_function:\[label,orgin]}.shuffle
     ```
+    !	wonderful meal !	wonderful meal	1
+    spoke to a person at their office !	spoke to a person at their office and was told sorry !	and was told sorry	1
+    to my friends or family .	i would not recommend this to my friends or family .	i would not recommend would not recommend this	1
     ```
     - append them and overwrite to the initial train.data.${main_function:\[label,orgin]}
    - create dict data file by putting in train.data.${main_function:\[label,orgin]}